yuchuheng626/IS843-Final-Project/README.md

-# IS843-Final-Project
-IS843 Final Project Identify the key factors and predict flight prices
+# IS843 Identify the key factors and predict flight prices

 - Chuheng(Kevin) Yu
 - Fu-Yi Pao